Deevun155/venuegen/README.md

 - This version of venuegen **does** close after completing a function, as opposed to the original which does not.
 - This version **ALWAYS** overwrites any notes that were in the CAMERA and/or LIGHTING tracks when pulling from the venue.
 Please make sure you don't want to keep anything in those tracks before use the pull functions.
 - The AUTOSTROBE and RANDOM functions haven't been tested (I never use them), so they may or may not work.
+- Fog events are now able to be created but you need to replace the midi via Nautilus because Magma will say they are unavailable events.

 # venuegen